 The South Beach Jazz Festival presents eight jazz acts over the course of three days, with performances produced by KCC Productions.
 The Colony Theater, and the Jewish Museum of South Florida- FIU and the Gleason Room will host ticketed events, with free performances on stages at Euclid Circle and 1111 Lincoln Road.
 Information and tickets are available at www.sobejazz.com.

 Friday, Jan.
-5: An Evening with the Branford Marsalis Quartet, Colony Theatre, 1040 Lincoln Road, Miami Beach
+5: An Evening with the Branford Marsalis Quartet, Colony Theater, 1040 Lincoln Road, Miami Beach

 Saturday, Jan.
 6: Ignacio Berroa, The Gleason Room – Backstage at the Fillmore, 1700 Washington Ave., Miami Beach